abiodun0/government-guide-change-tracker/Presentation.md

    - Decide whether PDF must be downloaded:
      - Rule A: Always compare published date first
      - Rule B: If published date unchanged → maybe skip
-     - Rule C: If published date missing → ALWAYS hash
+     - Rule C: If published date missing and the option to fetch hash was chosen → ALWAYS hash
 4. Download PDF (if needed)
 5. Compute hash and compare with latest version (here is sample of change detection logic)
     ```python